PASTAplus/metapype-eml/README.md

 applications will use the Metapype API to build more robust and user friendly applications.

-This version of Metapype is designed to reflect the content structure of the Ecological Metadata Lanaguage (EML) XML schema, but is not locked into a specific version of EML.
+This version of Metapype is designed to reflect the content structure of the Ecological Metadata Lanaguage (EML) XML schema; it is not, however, locked into a specific version of EML.
+As such, Metapype can support multiple versions of metadata standards.

-Metapype is divided into a metadata content model and a set of conditional rules that enforce model compliance to a specific metadata standard.
-The content model is fully independent of the compliance rules, but cannot perform node or tree validation without the rules; as such, they must operate together to serve as a metadata generator.
+Metapype is divided into a metadata content model and a set of validation rules that enforce model compliance to a specific metadata standard, including its version.
+Compliance only implies that the metadata model conforms to the syntactical requirements of the metadata standard, but not necessarily to semantic requirements, like adherence to a particular controlled vocabulary for keywords or requiring additional descriptive content within the model when the standard does not require it.
+As an extension to the validation component of Metapype, there is also an evaluation process that ensures the model conforms to practices and requirements beyond the metadata standard.

 #### Metadata Content Model

-The metadata content model is designed as a hierarchical directed graph with a root node that spans the tree's children using directional links; similarly, each child node contains a reverse link to its parent (or root) node.
+The metadata content model is designed as a hierarchical directed graph (e.g., tree) with a root node that spans the tree's children using directional links;
+similarly, each child node contains a reverse link to its parent (or root) node.
 Only the root node may be without a parent link.
 Node links for either parent or children are constructed of the node's respective address in memory.
 Nodes represent the primary characteristics of their corresponding XML schema elements, including attributes, content, and children.
 Node instances must be generated with at least the corresponding "name" as found in the schema for binding to the EML rule set\*.
 All other node attributes may be accessed through setters and getters.

 <p align="center"><img src="https://raw.githubusercontent.com/PASTAplus/metapype-eml/master/docs/node.png" /></p>